 While I understand the need to place a legal disclaimer with the oils, as a breastfeeding Mom to 4 small babies…one of the primary reasons I use oils is because I believe in a natural lifestyle.
 I do follow product recommendations and guidelines and love having oils in our life!

-Disclosure: This post does not attempt to make any medical claim and does not make individual recommendations.
+Disclosure: These statements have not been evaluated by the Food and Drug Administration.
+This product is not intended to diagnose, treat, cure, or prevent disease.
+This post does not attempt to make any medical claim and does not make individual recommendations.
 Please consult with your physician or health care provider for individual recommendations and concerns.